amidaware/tacticalrmm/docs/docs/faq.md

 ## I want to use xyz Proxy Manager

 This is an [Unsupported Installation](../unsupported_guidelines) because then we are troubleshooting **your** environment, not Tactical RMM.
-You need to have knowledge about how things work if you're going to stray from the [easy path](../install_server/#option-1-easy-install) of the standard install in a VPS.
+If you wish to stray from the [easy install](../install_server/#option-1-easy-install) of the standard install in a VPS, you need to have the knowledge on how to troubleshoot your own custom environment.

 The most common reasons you're running a proxy is: